wp-plugins/contact-form-maker/readme.txt

 5.3	For each contact form certain types of statistical data are available:
 -	Entries: The number of submitted contact forms.
 -	Views: The number of times the contact form has been viewed.
--	Conversion Rate: The percentage of submitted contact forms to the overall number of views.
+-	Converasion Rate: The percentage of submitted contact forms to the overall number of views.

 5.4	For the contact forms that contain checkboxes or radio buttons a separate statistics is available.
-It shows how many times a particular checkbox/radio button has been checked, and what is the ratio of that number to the overall number of checks.
+It shows how many times a particular checkbox/radio button of the Contact form has been checked, and what is the ratio of that number to the overall number of checks of the Contact form.

 5.5	There is a possibility to search the submissions database by all the relevant contact form fields of the given contact form.
 Submissions can be sorted by any of the fields of the contact form by clicking the labels.